 The shock absorbers are available on Amazon.
 Click here to check the latest price and buy it from Amazon today.

-This shock is a preferred option for Toyota Tacoma replacement.
-It’s perfectly designed and engineered to deliver an amazing performance in your car.
+This shock is a preferred option for a Toyota Tacoma replacement.
+It’s perfectly designed and engineered to deliver amazing performance in your car.

 The strut comes with coil spring, strut boot, spring seat, strut bumper and strut mount all equipped with advanced G-Force Technology.
 The entire strut has a design of super-finished chromed piston rod coating.
 As a result, it doesn’t corrode even when in harsh conditions.
 The entire design also gives nice seal lubrication over any wearing surface over the shock.